This Is Our Music (Ornette Coleman album): Reception

-In a review for AllMusic, Steve Huey noted that the word "our" in the title of the album "makes clear just how important the concept of group improvisation was to Coleman's goals.
+In a retrospective review for AllMusic, Steve Huey noted that the word "our" in the title of the album "makes clear just how important the concept of group improvisation was to Coleman's goals.
 Anyone can improvise whenever he feels like it, and the players share such empathy that each knows how to add to the feeling of the ensemble without undermining its egalitarian sense of give and take."
-He wrote: "All in all, This Is Our Music keeps one of the hottest creative streaks in jazz history going strong."
+He concluded that the album "keeps one of the hottest creative streaks in jazz history going strong."

 Mark Richardson of Pitchfork stated: "What amazes me about this era of Coleman... is how accessible it is.
 Back in the day, this band had the intelligentsia calling for Coleman to be fitted for a straightjacket, but to one weaned on the 60s Impulse! catalog, the music sounds joyous, pretty, sensible and sane."
 He wrote that "[t]he uptempo tracks here are teeming with life" and noted that "sporadic surges in tempo are early experiments in elastic time (a trend that would be explored at great length as the 60s progressed), and these bursts of energy make these pieces seem, well, bountiful."
-He concluded by stating that, on this album, Coleman's music "just sounds exceptionally fresh and timeless."

 Writing for All About Jazz, C. Michael Bailey called This Is Our Music "the militantly expressed jumping-off point... on the way to the epochal Free Jazz", and stated that Coleman "takes a stand here, pushing his vision of musical freedom farther than on any previous release", and "fully leaps the edge of tradition into the chaotic and sublime future he, himself, was forging."
-According to Bailey, "This is Our Music is Coleman at the point of completely letting go.
-He and his most sympathetic supporters had evolved through varying musical perimeters to the point that he was prepared to forsake any limiting quantity or quality to his creation and performance.
-Coleman was introducing what Coltrane would perfect before the end of the 1960s, Coleman playing Vivaldi to Coltrane's Bach."
+According to Bailey, "This is Our Music is Coleman at the point of completely letting go."